Home page: Introduction to BriJ

 - In the PRO version, you can ask BriJ to select from random deals one that illustrates

 a particular convention such as Puppet Stayman, for learning

 - Any deal can be saved for playing at a later date and can be

 - During bidding or play, you can cancel a card drawn in error,

-or rewind bidding or play to an earlier point if you want to try
+or UNDO bidding or play to any earlier point if you want to try

 an alternative strategy

 - There is plenty of tutorial material to help you get used to